stephenrocksolid/gts-shop-scheduler/docs/features/recurring-events/api.md

 The calendar feed can include **virtual** occurrences for never-ending series.
 This endpoint creates (or returns) the real `Job` row for a specific occurrence.

+**How virtual occurrences work:**

+- Forever series (with `recurrence_rule.end === 'never'`) don't pre-generate all instances as DB rows
+- Instead, the calendar feed generates `virtual_job` and `virtual_call_reminder` events on-the-fly for the requested date window
+- Virtual occurrences work correctly for windows far into the future (4+ years ahead) thanks to a fast-forward optimization
+- When a user clicks on a virtual occurrence, the frontend calls this endpoint to "materialize" it into a real Job row

 **Endpoint:** `POST /api/recurrence/materialize/`

 **Request Body:**